 How do you treat a rash in a dog’s private area?

-There are several different ways to treat rashes in a dog’s groin area; the cause of the rash is necessary knowledge to decide how to treat it.
+There are several different ways to treat rashes in a dog’s groin area whether it’s a female or a male dog; the cause of the rash is necessary knowledge to decide how to treat it.
 Allergic rashes should have the source of the allergens removed.
 Parasites should be treated, as should infections.
 Skin treatments can alleviate the discomfort of the rash, either a medicated ointment or something like coconut oil, shea butter, or oatmeal.

 Why does my dog have a rash in his private area?